 As family members age, in-home care may become a necessity.
 Often it starts with care on an as-needed basis, but eventually, it may require 24-hour care.
 Using 24-hour homecare from Help at Home can allow seniors to remain in their own home environment longer than if they are alone.

-If you or a family member is in need of private home healthcare and nursing, Help at Home Healthcare is here for you.
+If you or a family member is in need of private home healthcare and nursing, Help at Home Homecare is here for you.
 Our home health agency is dedicated to helping individuals receive the care they need from the comfort of their own home, or anywhere else.
 When working with us, your family can feel secure knowing that we employe compassionate, well-trained, and professional staff to care for those who need it.

 Dental health is important for everyone at all ages, but especially for seniors.
 Help at Home would like to bring to your attention to some common conditions for older adults and present you with information on how to protect your aging loved one from potential problems.

 Older teeth are susceptible to tooth or root decay, so brushing and flossing twice daily is vital.
 Teeth are more vulnerable to decay at the gum line or near fillings, so be sure to choose a toothpaste with fluoride to help strengthen teeth and prevent cavities.
 Some aging seniors may need assistance with their dental health and hygiene routine, and our licensed Home Health Aides are happy to provide help.

 Special consideration for dental health is in order for seniors for another reason.
 Dry mouth, or xerostomia, is a side effect associated with a number of medications.
 Seniors who are taking prescription medications should be especially aware of this, as dry mouth can increase the risk of tooth decay.